shoutem/shoutem.github.io/_posts/1-1-8-WorkingWithData.md

 <img src='{{ site.baseurl }}/img/getting-started/working-with-data.png'/>
 </p>

 This is it!
 You've done it.
-You've just made your first extension using powerful services as **Shoutem UI Toolkit** and **Shoutem Cloud Storage**.
-Well Done!
+You've just made your first extension using **Shoutem UI Toolkit** and **Shoutem Cloud Storage**.
+Great job!